Graham Hancock: Early life and journalism

-Graham Bruce Hancock was born in Edinburgh, Scotland, in 1950.
-He moved to India with his parents at the age of three, where his father worked as a surgeon.
-After returning to the United Kingdom, he graduated from Durham University with a degree in sociology in 1973.
+Graham Bruce Hancock was born in Edinburgh, Scotland, on 2 August 1950.
+At the age of three he and his parents moved to India, where his father worked as a surgeon.
+After returning to the United Kingdom, Hancock graduated from Durham University with a degree in sociology in 1973.

-Hancock reported for British newspapers including The Times, The Sunday Times, The Independent, and The Guardian.
+Hancock reported for British newspapers including The Times, The Sunday Times, The Independent and The Guardian.
 He co-edited New Internationalist magazine from 1976 to 1979 and served as the East Africa correspondent for The Economist from 1981 to 1983.
 His first books focused on economic and social development in developing countries.
-Lords of Poverty: The Power, Prestige, and Corruption of the International Aid Business (1989) drew on his reporting about international aid for The Economist and argued that entrenched corruption made the aid system irredeemable.
-Reviewers praised the book's forceful critique of global aid, yet many disputed Hancock's conclusion that aid is inherently harmful.
+Lords of Poverty: The Power, Prestige, and Corruption of the International Aid Business (1989) drew on his reporting about international aid for The Economist and argued that entrenched corruption made the aid system irredeemable, describing it as "inherently bad, bad to the bone, and utterly beyond reform".
+Reviewers praised the book's forceful critique of global aid, although many disputed Hancock's conclusion that aid is inherently harmful.

-Hancock later acknowledged missteps during this period, including what he described as "friendly personal terms" with Somali dictator Siad Barre and links to Ethiopian dictator Mengistu Haile Mariam.
-He wrote a favorable profile of Barre for The Independent, noting that the regime facilitated parts of his trip and conceding that he "definitely made a mistake" by establishing those connections.
+Hancock later acknowledged missteps during this period, including what he described as "friendly personal terms" with the Somali dictator Siad Barre and links to the Ethiopian dictator Mengistu Haile Mariam.
+He wrote a favourable profile of Barre for The Independent, noting that the regime facilitated parts of his trip and conceding that he "definitely made a mistake" by establishing those connections.
 He has said that by 1987 he was "pretty much permanently stoned" because he believed cannabis improved his writing.

 Later writing

-The publication of The Sign and the Seal in 1992 marked a career transition from his earlier development reporting to books pursuing speculative through lines among archaeological, historical, and cross-cultural material.
-Reporting by The Independent in 1995 described how he pivoted in 1989 from work with the Barre regime to researching the Ark of the Covenant, an effort that led to The Sign and the Seal (1992).
+The publication of The Sign and the Seal: The Quest for the Lost Ark of the Covenant in 1992 marked a career transition from his earlier development reporting to books pursuing speculative through lines among archaeological, historical and cross-cultural material.
+Reporting by The Independent in 1995 described how he pivoted in 1989 from work with the Barre regime to researching the Ark of the Covenant, an effort that led to The Sign and the Seal.
 His subsequent titles include Fingerprints of the Gods, Magicians of the Gods, Keeper of Genesis, (Note: Keeper of Genesis was released in the US as Message of the Sphinx.)
-The Mars Mystery, Heaven's Mirror (with Santha Faiia), Underworld: The Mysterious Origins of Civilization, and Talisman: Sacred Cities, Secret Faith (with Robert Bauval).
+The Mars Mystery, Heaven's Mirror (with Santha Faiia), Underworld: The Mysterious Origins of Civilization and Talisman: Sacred Cities, Secret Faith (with Robert Bauval).

 Hancock's first novel, Entangled: The Eater of Souls, launched a planned fantasy series in 2010 that follows "two brave young women" who "do battle with a demon who travels through time."
 The story emerged from his ayahuasca experiences, which he said gave him "a series of intense visions" revealing the characters and plot.
 He described writing it as "tremendous fun", free from the academic scrutiny of his non-fiction work, joking "What was there to lose when my critics already described my factual books as fiction?".